rob-myers/rob-myers.github.io/docs/daily-todos.md

 - Start cleaning `LevelWorker`: what to clean?
 - Start implementing signal-handling properly in `OsWorker`.
 - Start implementing `ViewGraph` in `LevelWorker` i.e. data structure for ray-casting.
+- Revisit background document.

 ### Summary

-- What to clean: remove larger tiles
+- What to clean: removed larger tiles.